wdk-docs/nest-docs/content/microservices/kafka.md

 }
 ```

+!!! info "**Hint**"

-> info **Hint** Kafka reply topic naming conventions can be customized by extending `ClientKafka` in your own custom provider and overriding the `getResponsePatternName` method.
+    Kafka reply topic naming conventions can be customized by extending `ClientKafka` in your own custom provider and overriding the `getResponsePatternName` method.